-Drug Addiction in Austin, Texas
+Drug And Alcohol Addiction In Austin, Texas

 What Is K2?

 In Austin, K2 is typically tobacco or some other kind of legal plant matter sprayed with a synthetic cannabinoid.
-The final product looks like marijuana but has very different effects.
+The final product looks like Marijuana but has very different effects.
 The chemicals used in the synthetic drug can produce a variety of negative side effects in users, sending them to the emergency room.
 This isn’t due to any kind of overdose, just the body’s natural reaction to K2.
-The appeal comes from how cheap K2 is to buy and that it won’t show up on a regular drug test.
+The appeal comes from how cheap K2 is to buy and the fact that it won’t show up on a regular drug test.

-The K2 Epidemic in Austin
+The Effects Of K2 In Austin

-A Typical Case of K2 in Austin
+A Typical Case Of K2 In Austin

-Addiction to K2 and Synthetic Cannabinoids
+Addiction To K2 And Synthetic Cannabinoids

 - Mood swings